-The aim of the current study, namely to investigate spectral differences between three styles of Croatian folk singing, was successfully reached, because it turned out that the differences between the styles could be established for all singers by factoring out all singer dependencies, which was achieved by using the same singer group for each of the three styles and by subtracting average speaker properties.
+The goal of the current study, namely to find spectral differences between three styles of Croatian folk singing, was successfully reached because it turned out that spectral differences between the styles could be established for each of the 12 singers in the same way (except for singer 2's tarankanje and ojkanje in Fig. 9).

-The spectral characteristics of the three styles were ultimately explained in detail by their perceptual goals.
+The spectral characteristics of the three styles were ultimately explained in detail by their original or current perceptual goals.
 The absence of the perceptual goal of overcoming an orchestra explained the lack of a singer's formant in all three styles, either negatively (because of the lack of an orchestra) or positively (because of the very desire to blend with the instrumental accompaniment).
-The presence of the perceptual goal of being heard across large distances in mountainous areas explained the presence of low and high shouter's formants in ojkanje.
-Finally, the presence of the perceptual goal of imitating the sound of the sopile explained the flat ('white') spectrum in tarankanje.
+The presence of the perceptual goal of being heard across large distances in mountainous areas explained the F1 tuning in ojkanje.
+Finally, the presence of the perceptual goal of imitating the sound of the sopile explained the flat ("white") spectrum in tarankanje.